When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 You won’t go wrong with either choice.

-But if you balance what you get for the price, Prowritingaid is almost half the price of Grammarly for an annual subscription.
+But if you balance what you get for the price, Prowritingaid is a little cheaper for an annual subscription.

 You will get the best desktop editor plus a useful and efficient online editor.